ysajjan81/illumiotest/README.md

 Download code:
-Use the link to clone the project and use the command git clone https://github.com/ysajjan81/illumiotest.git Open the project in IDE (eclipse, vscode etc)
+Use the link to clone the project and use the command "git clone https://github.com/ysajjan81/illumiotest.git"

+Open the project in IDE (eclipse, vscode etc)
 Run the java Application.